 -

-The Bon tradition regards it as a sacred seat of spiritual power.
+Bon tradition: Regarded as a sacred seat of spiritual power.